antononcube/MathematicaForPrediction/MarkdownDocuments/Trie-based-classifiers-evaluation.md

 (*<|"survived" -> 0.962264, "died" -> 0.0377358|>*)
 ```

-We want to classify across all testing data, but not all testing data records might be present in the trie.
+We want to classify across all testing data, but not all testing data-records might be present in the trie.
 Let us check that such testing records are few (or none):

 ```mathematica
 Tally[Map[TrieKeyExistsQ[trTitanic, #] &, aSplit2["testing"]]]